DerejeKitaw/thunder-imports/README.md

 * Thunder Client
 * Postman

+### Contribute
-if you need support for other file formats please submit PR.
+* if you need support for other file formats please submit PR.